sharma66mahesh/ShadowShift/README.md

 - Click on the extension icon in the Chrome toolbar.
 - Toggle the switch to enable or disable the dark theme.
 - Enjoy browsing in the dark mode!
-- You can also customize the dark theme by clicking on the settings icon within the extension popup.
+- (*Soon*) You can also customize the dark theme by clicking on the settings icon within the extension popup.

 ## Contributing
 Contributions are welcome!
 If you'd like to contribute to this project, please follow these steps: